Nathanlloyd7/DriveAwAI/ProjectLog.md

 17.02.20
 Have created requirements file.
 Have also added extra security by hashing the pin passwords.**Hash of these commits matches 4321, however, github adds whitespace at the end of the line, so please remove this**

+03.03.20
+Removed flip from the video stream.
+Spent the last week finishing up the core driving elements, motors are now installed using 3D printed elements, car can now be driven using GUI.
+Need to shift the minimum speed selectable though in slider.
+35 is too slow.
+50 is new minimum.

+Also bought toy model traffic signs, taken 120 photos containing around 250 object instances.
+Used LabelImg to box the signs and toy person.
+Got a few left to do as I need to retake a few photos due to poor image quality.
+After this I can xml -> CSV -> TFRecord ... and then start training (transfer learning on MobileNet v2 SSD COCO), COCO contains a few objects that I could use anyway, such as cars, people, trucks et.
+MobileNet v2 SSD is well documented and middleground of accuracy and speed.
+May try and train my own from scratch not using COCO but will see.